Catholic Church in the Philippines: Religious orders

-The Philippines is home to many of the world's major religious congregations, these include the Redemptorists, Augustinians, Recollects, Jesuits, Dominicans, Benedictines, Franciscans, Carmelites, Divine Word Missionaries, De La Salle Christian Brothers, Salesians of Don Bosco, the indigenous Religious of the Virgin Mary, and Clerics Regular of St. Paul are known as Barnabites.
+The Philippines is home to many of the world's major religious congregations, these include the Rogationists of the Heart of Jesus, the Redemptorists, Augustinians, Recollects, Jesuits, Dominicans, Benedictines, Franciscans, Carmelites, Divine Word Missionaries, De La Salle Christian Brothers, Salesians of Don Bosco, the indigenous Religious of the Virgin Mary, and Clerics Regular of St. Paul are known as Barnabites.

 During the Spanish colonial period, the five earliest regular orders assigned to Christianize the natives were the Augustinians, who came with Legazpi, the Discalced Franciscans (1578), the Jesuits (1581), the Dominican friars (1587) and the Augustinian Recollects (simply called the Recoletos, 1606).
 In 1594, all had agreed to cover a specific area of the archipelago to deal with the vast dispersion of the natives.
 The Augustinians and Franciscans mainly covered the Tagalog country while the Jesuits had a small area.
 The Dominicans encompassed the Parian.
 The provinces of Pampanga and Ilocos were assigned to the Augustinians.
 The province of Camarines went to the Franciscans.
 The Augustinians and Jesuits were also assigned the Visayan Islands.
 The Christian conquest had not reached Mindanao due to a highly resistant Muslim community that existed pre-conquest.

 The task of the Spanish missionaries, however, was far from complete.
 By the seventeenth century, the Spaniards had created about 20 large villages and almost completely transformed the native lifestyle.
 For their Christian efforts, the Spaniards justified their actions by claiming that the small villages were a sign of barbarism and only bigger, more compact communities allowed for a richer understanding of Christianity.
 The Filipinos faced much coercion; the Spaniards knew little of native rituals.
 The layout of these villages was in gridiron form that allowed for easier navigation and more order.
 They were also spread far enough to allow for one cabecera or capital parish, and small visita chapels located throughout the villages in which clergy only stayed temporarily for Mass, rituals, or nuptials.

 The Philippines served as a base for sending missions to other Asian and Pacific countries such as China, Japan, Formosa, Indochina, and Siam.

-Indigenous resistance

-The Filipinos to an extent resisted Christianisation because they felt an agricultural obligation and connection with their rice fields: large villages took away their resources and they feared the compact environment.
-This also took away from the encomienda system that depended on land, therefore, the encomenderos lost tributes.
-However, the missionaries continued their proselytising efforts, one strategy being targeting noble children.
-These scions of now-tributary monarchs and rulers were subjected to intense education in religious doctrine and the Spanish language, with the theory that they in turn could convert their elders, and eventually the nobleman's subjects.